-I asked a couple of people in my neighbourhood how to dry apricots in the sun but none of them really had any experience with the drying process.
+I asked a couple of people in my neighborhood how to dry apricots in the sun but none of them really had any experience with the drying process.
 I was not sure about the right temperature for good dehydration.
 But as I had some experience with drying my figs in the sun I decided to try for myself with a small lot of the fruit.

 In my opinion, to dry fruit naturally is very healthy and the best way compared to any other drying process including a convection oven.

-First, I chose the best selection of the whole apricots and cut them in two, three or four pieces, depending on the size of the fruit:
+First, I chose the best selection of the whole apricots and cut them in two, three, or four pieces, depending on the size of the fruit:

 I placed the tray on the old foldable clothes airer right in the corner of my garden.
 The corner I have chosen was the sunniest and windiest position available in the garden.

 After a week of being exposed to the full sunshine and wind, the fruits are already completely finished, dried and ready to be stored.
 Here is the result:

 I was happy with the first result so decided to add more fresh fruit to dry.
 On the above photo, you can see on the left side apricots that are already dried while on the right side I added more fresh fruit.
 The pieces of fruit that are already dried are of dark orange/reddish colour while pieces of fresh fruit are still light orange / yellowish.

 As far as drying temperature is concerned, I did not check it – the most important thing was to have sunny and dry weather with no rain and low humidity.